 Products tested and certified in the United States to U.S. regulations and standards are likely to have to be retested and re-certified to EU requirements as a result of the EU’s different approach to the protection of the health and safety of consumers and the environment.
 Where products are not regulated by specific EU technical legislation, they are always subject to the EU’s General Product Safety Directive as well as to possible additional national requirements.

-European Union legislation and standards created under the New Approach are harmonized across the member states and European Economic Area countries to allow for the free flow of goods.
-A feature of the New Approach is CE marking.
+European Union legislation and standards created under the New Approach are harmonized across the Member States and European Economic Area countries to allow for the free flow of goods.
+An example of the New Approach is CE marking.

-The establishment of harmonized EU rules and standards in the food sector has been ongoing for several decades, but it took until January 2002 for the publication of a general food law establishing the general principles of EU food law.
+The establishment of harmonized EU rules and standards in the food sector has been ongoing for several decades, and in January 2002 the EU publicized a general food law establishing the general principles of EU food law.
 This Regulation introduced mandatory traceability throughout the feed and food chain as of Jan 1, 2005.
-For specific information on agricultural standards, please refer to the Foreign Agricultural Service’s website at: http://www.usda-eu.org
+For specific information on agricultural standards, please refer to the Foreign Agricultural Service's website/

-There are also export guides to import regulations and standards available on the Foreign Agricultural Service’s website: http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/certification/fairs-export-certificate-report/
+There are also export guides to import regulations and standards available on the Foreign Agricultural Service’s website: FAIRS Export Certificate Report

 EU standards setting is a process based on consensus initiated by industry or mandated by the European Commission and carried out by independent standards bodies, acting at the national, European or international level.
 There is strong encouragement for non-governmental organizations, such as environmental and consumer groups, to actively participate in European standardization.